 2. The DiSC Profile, Predictors, and Planning the Change Journey

 The DiSC Profile is readily available and widely used globally, having been highly validated over the past 45 years.
 The profile results do not pass judgment on people.
 Instead, it looks at people for their natural personality inclinations and preferences.
-It also charts how people react under normal and stress situations.
-Understanding how a person may shift from normal to pressure or stress situations is a critically important data point.
+It also charts how people react in everyday and stressful situations.
+A critically important data point is understanding how a person may shift from normal to stressful situations.
 Why?
 The very nature of the change process causes emotional pressure or stress reactions in many people.

 What information will the DiSC Profile provide?
 It will identify employee motivation issues around key change competencies necessary to move organizations into the unfamiliar and unchartered territory that is embedded in the change process.
 The DiSC Profile results can focus on change competencies such as critical thinking, problem solving, adaptability, and being proactive.
 At the task level, DiSC can also help predict and forecast who will flourish at familiar tasks and those that will embrace bold and imaginative tasks.
 For more information, we are sharing our latest presentation on the utilization of the DiSC assessment.